Subscribe

 As a part of his business, Hiram himself leased and purchased slaves from the nearby farm of Jabez Smith (now Chrisman High School, 1223 N. Noland Road) and provided them with a pathway to freedom.
 He paid them the same wages as free men working in his shop, enabling them to save money and buy their freedom.
 In addition, his workers received valuable training in a trade that could secure their independence in the future.
 His factory was located on the east side of what is now US Highway 24 and Liberty Street.

 Hiram also addressed racial prejudice through the way he provided hospitality in his own home for employees, regardless of race.
-This included poor White workers.
+This included poor white workers.
 Part of his mission was to equip people who, like himself, needed help to achieve greater autonomy and prosperity.

 During the Civil War, Hiram fled with his family to Leavenworth, Kansas, but returned to Independence following the war.
 After rebuilding his plundered business, Hiram constructed the first school to educate African-American children in the area, Hiram Young School.
 He also had a central role in the formation of the St. Paul’s African Methodist Episcopal Church.
 He reached out to the bishop and made the case for the need to establish the new congregation.
 In addition, he supported the effort financially.

 Hiram Young died in 1882 and was buried in Woodlawn Cemetery in Independence.
 He shares the same plot and stone with his wife, Matilda, and daughter, Amanda.
-The epitaph on Hiram Young’s gravestone simply reads:
+The epitaph on Hiram Young’s gravestone simply reads: Hiram Young, after living a useful life.

 A gravestone in Woodlawn Cemetery in Independence marks Hiram Young’s final resting place.